tarmolehtpuu/estonian-keyboard/README.md

 # Estonian Keyboard Layout

-Adds estonian keys to any keyboard layout (most likely en-us for best programming experience).
+Adds Estonian keys to any keyboard layout (most likely en-us for best programming experience).
 This is a very lightweight approach that just uses [xmodmap](https://www.autohotkey.com) (*nix) or [Autohotkey](https://www.autohotkey.com) (win).

 ## Files